 In order to maintain HIPAA compliance and ensure that sensitive health information remains secure, all healthcare providers must maintain a type of contract called a Business Associate Agreement with their technology vendors and service providers.
 In this guide, we’ll help you get a better understanding of what it means to establish a business associate agreement.
 What do these terms mean and how do they help protect your clients, your business, and protected health information?
 Here we’ll look at everything there is to know about business associate agreements.

-What is HIPAA?
-What are Covered Entities And Who Counts as a HIPAA Business Associate?
+What are Covered Entities and Who Counts as a HIPAA Business Associate?

 HIPAA is the Health Insurance Portability and Accountability Act.
 It is the US federal law that regulates the protection of sensitive patient health information relating to PHI (protected health information) such as doctors’ notes or lab test results, medical histories, and other information that is stored and transmitted between covered entities and their business associates.